 VARIABLE VALVE TIMING AND LIFT ELECTRONIC CONTROL (VTEC)

-The Variable Valve Timing and Lift Electronic Control (VTEC) system, first pioneered in the Acura NSX, works similar performance magic in the Integra Type R. As the performance of the NSX has already amply demonstrated, VTEC is an innovative solution to an age-old automotive engineering problem.
+The Variable Valve Timing and Lift Electronic Control (VTEC) system, first pioneered in the Acura NSX, works similar performance magic in the Integra Type R. As the performance of the NSX has already aptly demonstrated, VTEC is an innovative solution to an age-old automotive engineering problem.
 It elegantly solves the trade-off between tuning an engine for either high-end horsepower or low-end torque.
 With VTEC, Acura engineers no longer have to compromise between the two.
 VTEC-equipped engines can have the best of both.

 The VTEC system uses three cam lobes and three corresponding rocker arms for each pair of valves.
 The VTEC system operates on both the intake and exhaust valves.
 The two outer cam lobes have a profile that optimizes low-speed torque and response.
 The middle lobe has a high-lift, longer-duration profile that is designed to optimize high-end horsepower.